storm-enroute/docs/coroutines/devs/jess/milestones.md

 #### Allotted Time: 2 Weeks
 - Write a design doc (2 days)
 - Add motiviating examples from [this document](https://infoscience.epfl.ch/record/176887/files/DeprecatingObservers2012.pdf), explaining why event-driven coroutines lead to cleaner code than the observer pattern does (2 days)
-- Implement a tool that converts procedural code to a callback-based equivalent (3 days)
+- Implement a tool that converts procedural code to a callback-based equivalent (3 days) (**Note**: More details will be added here when they are planned out via the design doc)
 - Add correctness tests (2 days)
 - Add performance tests (1 day)